- No Objection Certificate (NOC) Format for Private Company Registration

 Q- What is the minimum turnover of a Pvt Ltd Company?

 A one-person company has to change into a Private Limited Company when its annual sales turnover goes beyond Rs.
-2.00 crores or its paid-up capital is more than Rs.
+2.00 crores, or its paid-up capital is more than Rs.
 50 lakhs within 2 months.

 Q- How many shares can a Pvt Ltd company have?

 When you register a new company, you can decide the number of shares you want.
-The number of shares issued has no upper limit unless the shareholders put some restrictions while forming their company.
+The number of shares issued has no upper limit unless the shareholders put some restrictions in place while forming their company.

 Q- What are the types of shares?